How AI Image Recognition Works

 AI Visual Search Use Cases

-- Identify unknown objects: People often turn to photo-based lookup when text search returns too many irrelevant results.
+- Identify unknown objects: Image-based recognition can narrow the answer by analyzing visual features directly instead of relying on guessed keywords.
 A picture can reveal shape, texture, logos, and layout faster than a guessed description.

 - Compare products and packaging: Visual search can help match shoes, tools, electronics, cosmetics, labels, or replacement parts.
 It is especially useful when the brand name is missing, hidden, or partially worn away.